eternnoir/pyTelegramBotAPI/examples/middleware/README.md

 - If there is an exception in handler, you will get exception parameter with exception class in post_process.
 - Has post_process -> method which works after the handler's execution.

+## Take a look at examples for more.